Adal (political party): Ideology

-In a Forbes interview, party chairman Serik Sultangali proclaimed that the Adal is a centre-right party that positions itself for "a large-scale modernisation of all spheres of society on the principles of justice for people, accountability of power and competitiveness of business" that with its platforms would seek to compete with the Auyl People's Democratic Patriotic Party and Ak Zhol Democratic Party.
+In a Forbes interview, party chairman Serik Sultangali proclaimed the Adal as a centre-right party that positions itself for "a large-scale modernisation of all spheres of society on the principles of justice for people, accountability of power and competitiveness of business" that with its platforms would seek to compete with the Auyl and Aq Jol parties.

 Although the party had no clear and formulated ideology in its early years, it ran on a platform that was focused on the environment and social sphere during the 2016 legislative elections.
 It positioned itself as a social justice party whose policy is aimed at protecting people from arbitrariness, creating equal starting opportunities for all Kazakhstanis, regardless of their social, national and religious background and expressed support of a social market economy and President Nursultan Nazarbayev's proposed five institutional reforms.

-During the 2016 Aktobe shootings, the Birlik condemned the incident that occurred within the city, calling it "an extreme manifestation of cynicism and cruelty" that is not connected towards "pious religious beliefs of believers" in regards to Islamic fundamentalism.
+During the 2016 Aktobe shootings, the Adal condemned the incident that occurred within the city, calling it "an extreme manifestation of cynicism and cruelty" that is not connected towards "pious religious beliefs of believers" in regards to Islamic fundamentalism.

-At the 19th Adal Ordinary Congress, the party revealed its electoral platforms which aimed at raising the minimum wage to livable standards while at the same time easing government regulations for businesses by introducing moratorium on tax increases until 2025 and ending mandatory pension contributions and payments for micro and small businesses.
+At the 19th Adal Ordinary Congress, the party revealed its electoral platforms which aimed at raising the Kazakh minimum wage to livable standards while at the same time easing government regulations for businesses by introducing moratorium on tax increases until 2025 and ending mandatory pension contributions and payments for micro and small businesses.
 The Adal also called for the development of local government as well as rural areas, improvements in environment and expressed its support to provide universal health care and free education for all citizens.

 Electorate

-Based on the party's ideology and electoral platforms, it has often been compared with the Ak Zhol Democratic Party, with the contrast being that Adal is viewed to be more supportive towards the interests of small and medium sized businesses amongst entrepreneurs and that the party's support base would be reliant on towards urban middle class citizens such as office workers, self-employees, officials, and skilled workers.
-Adal has also been seen to attract rural voters by including several agricultural businesspersons in the party's Political Council.
+Based on the party's ideology and electoral platforms, it has often been compared with its rivaling Aq Jol party, in contrast being that the Adal is viewed to be more supportive towards the interests of small and medium sized businesses amongst entrepreneurs and that the party's support base would be reliant on towards urban middle-class citizens such as office workers, self-employees, officials, and skilled workers.
+Adal has also been seen to attract rural voters by including several agricultural businesspersons in the party's political council.